ZhaoyuXingStat/ZhaoyuXingStat.github.io/_pages/about.md

 I am currently a Robert and Sara Lumpkins Postdoctoral Research Associate at University of Notre Dame (ND) in U.S., Department of Applied and Computational Mathematics and Statistics.
 I received my Ph.D. in Statistics from Gregory and Paula Chow Institute for Studies in Economics, Xiamen University (XMU) in 2025, where I was advised by [Prof. Wei Zhong](https://faculty.xmu.edu.cn/wzhong/zh_CN/index/559037/list/index.htm).
 During 2023-2024, I was a visiting researcher at the Australian National University (ANU), College of Business and Economics.
 During 2019-2021, I completed my academic master's courses in Mathmatical Statistics at Wang Yanan Institute for Studies in Economics (WISE) of Xiamen University.
 I completed my Bachelor of Science in Statistics at School of Economics, Xiamen University.

-My research focuses on **statistical machine learning, methods, and their applications on networks**, particularly developing novel methodologies that bridge statistical theory with practical applications.
-I am also interested in interdisciplinary research at the intersection of statistics with machine learning, econometrics, and biostatistics.
+My research focuses on **statistical machine learning**, **neuro network**, **spitial models** and **statistical network modeling**, particularly developing novel methodologies that bridge statistical theory with practical problems.
+I am also interested in interdisciplinary research at the intersection of statistics with machine learning, econometrics, and music.

 ## Working Papers